-The Newton line search method can be selected by using the TAO solver tao_nls.
-The options available for this solver are listed in Table 4.2.
+The Newton line search method can be selected by using the TAO solver tao\nls.
+The options available for this solver are listed in Table 4.1.
 For the best efficiency, function and gradient evaluations should be performed simultaneously when using this algorithm.

 The system of equations is approximately solved by applying the conjugate gradient method, Nash conjugate gradient method, Steihaug-Toint conjugate gradient method, generalized Lanczos method, or an alternative Krylov subspace method supplied by PETSc.
-The method used to solve the systems of equations is specified with the command line argument -tao_nls_ksp_type <cg,nash,stcg,gltr,petsc>; stcg is the default.
-When the type is set to petsc, the method set with the PETSc -ksp_type command line argument is used.
-For example, to use GMRES as the linear system solver, one would use the command line arguments -tao_nls_ksp_type petsc -ksp_type gmres.
-Internally, the PETSc implementations for the conjugate gradient methods and the generalized Lanczos method are used.
+The method used to solve the systems of equations is specified with the command line argument -tao\nls\ksp\type <cg,nash,stcg,gltr,gmres,...>; stcg is the default.
 See the PETSc manual for further information on changing the behavior of the linear system solvers.